 1930s – 1940s

-It is hard to believe, but in the 1940s, the Swan Lake Resort and Convention Center was a prosperous family-owned chicken farm.
+It is hard to believe, but in the late 1940s, Swan Lake Resort was a family-owned chicken farm.
 Twenty years later, when golfers played the original course, they were thinking of a different kind of “birdie.”
 The third hole was built around a chicken coop.
 The maintenance building was one of the larger coops.
 The sand trap for the 18th hole was over a buried silo.
-When the sand blew out, you could ground your club on the top of what was the granary.
-When it rained, you’d have to hold your breath!
-The smell was awful.
+If the sand blew out, you could ground your club on the top of what was the granary.
 Ron Swanson, founder and former owner of the facility, used chicken manure to fertilize the course.
-Roy grew up just outside of Grovertown.
+Ron grew up just outside of Grovertown.
 After graduation from Grovertown High School in 1936, he went off to Purdue University, where, in 1940, he earned a degree in agriculture.
 When he came home from West Lafayette, Ind., his father gave him a 100-acre chicken farm on the Plymouth-LaPorte Trail in Polk Township.
-Shortly afterward, he and Emily Waclaw were married and settled down to raise a family and hundreds of chickens.
+Shortly afterward, he and Emily Waclaw were married and settled down to raise a family.
 The business flourished.
 By 1945, The couple had purchased 50 more acres, added 15 poultry buildings and eight incubators, and employed as many as 20 workers during the peak seasons.

 1960s